grgomrton/CarND-LaneLines-P1/README.md

 # Finding Lane Lines on the Road - Assignment Entry

-This repository contains my solution for the Finding Lane Lines assignment of the Self-Driving Car Nanodegree program at Udacity.
+This repository contains my solution for the Finding Lane Lines assignment.

 ![An example output][cover_image]